pksurferdad/knative-microservices/README.md

 #### What are Microservices?

 By now, microservice architectures are clearly defined and understood, but here is a brief definition to get us started.
 Microservices are a design approach where a single application is composed of many loosely coupled and independently deployable services.
 Each service typically represents a specific business function and can be developed, deployed, and scaled independently.
-The benefits of using a microservices architecture include improved fault isolation, more straightforward deployment, and the ability to use different technologies for different services.
+The benefits of using a microservices architecture include improved fault isolation, more straightforward deployment, and the ability to use different technologies for different services and purposes.

 #### Knative

 Knative is an open-source platform that extends Kubernetes to provide a set of middleware components necessary for building modern, container and service based applications.
 It focuses on simplifying the deployment of serverless and event-driven applications.
 The core components of Knative are Serving, for managing the services and Eventing, for providing cloud event and messaging support.
-These components help developers create scalable and manageable applications by handling auto-scaling, revision management, and event-driven workflows without having to worry about underlying infrastructure.
+These components help developers create scalable and manageable applications by handling auto-scaling, revision management, and event-driven workflows without having to worry about the underlying infrastructure.

 #### Hashicorp Vault